Honors Course Offerings Fall 2026

 CRN: 85769

-This course focuses on essay writing using a variety of expository patterns and emphasizes critical reading and discussion of selected essays, logical thinking, and an introduction to incorporation and documentation of material from sources.
-Once each month, honors students visit a local coffee shop and discuss a short story in small groups, then they research one story as the focus of their final essay.
+This course focuses on essay writing using a variety of expository patterns and emphasizes critical Examination of reading material.
+Students will engage in discussion of selected essays, logical thinking, and will be introduced to incorporation and documentation of material from sources.

 ENGL 1010: English Composition I